 Your community involvement will even help pay for improvements at your Academy.
 Log your minutes online and donate them to your favorite squadron.
 Each month the squadron with the most logged minutes will be recognized as "Top Squadron" and receive $100 toward that squadron's improvement fund.

-Help us reach the goal of 65,000 minutes of service.
+Help us reach our goal of 390,000 minutes (6500 hours) of service.
 Join us in the Service Before Self Challenge and give back to your community by donating 65 minutes or more of your time to a cause that is important to you.
 Log your minutes and share your experience using #USAFAServiceBeforeSelf and #USAFAGradsGivingBack.

 Find an activity or event that is meaningful to you and give 65 minutes to it.

 Log your minutes from Jan 10, 2020 to July 11, 2020 and tell us about your experience.
 You can submit multiple logs throughout the challenge.Log Now

 We encourage each person to find a volunteer opportunity or service activity that is meaningful to him or her.
 If you need help discovering ways to get involved, here are some service suggestions.

 Each month will have a recommended theme with simple ways to give back to your community.
 Even if you choose a different cause or activity, every minute matters.

 - Donate your time January 20th or anytime in January and serve your local community.